pola-rs/polars-book/user_guide/src/selecting_data/selecting_data_indexing.md

 In this page we cover use of square bracket indexing to select data.
 Square bracket indexing can be used to select rows and/or columns.

 ## Indexing is an anti-pattern in `Polars`

-Indexing polars by boolean masks is considered an anti-pattern and the functionality may be removed in the future.
+Indexing polars with square brackets is considered an anti-pattern and the functionality may be removed in the future.
-Polars [strongly favours the expression API in combination with `select` and `filter`](selecting_data_expressions.md) in favor of accessing by square bracket indexing.
+Polars [strongly favours the expression API with `select` and `filter`](selecting_data_expressions.md) in favor of accessing by square bracket indexing.
+See the [introduction to this section](selecting_data_intro.md) for more information on this.

+## Indexing does not work in lazy mode

+Selecting data by indexing only works with a `DataFrame` in eager mode.
+If you try to selectind data by indexing on `LazyFrame` it will raise an exception that a `LazyFrame` is not subscriptable.
+Instead you need to [select data using expressions](selecting_data_expressions.md).

+## Rules for square bracket indexing

 The rules are as follows (depending on the datatypes of the values):